14 Cat Health Symptoms You Should Never Ignore

 Loss of appetite

 Just as humans don’t feel like eating when they’re sick, animals lose their appetites too.
 Don’t freak out if your cat turns its nose at one meal, but going a full day without eating could be a sign of a slew of feline health issues, from stomachaches to respiratory problems to dental issues.
 Ashley Rossman, DVM, a veterinarian with Glen Oak Dog & Cat Hospital, says that a lack of eating is one of the symptoms owners are most likely to blow off for too long.
 “Don’t wait five days—after the first 24 to 36 hours, bring the cat in,” she says.
 “It’s not good for the cat to not eat.
 They could get fatty liver disease.”
 The sooner you visit the vet, the sooner your cat can get healthy.
-Check out 13 ways to get your cat to like you.

 You recognize the sound of your cat’s normal noises, but listen up if its mews have turned to yowls.
 “If you have a cat that’s really uncomfortable and yowling nonstop, that should tell you something’s going on,” says Dr. Antin.
 “That cat is in real pain.”
 Bring it to the vet to get to the bottom of the issue.
-Find out everything you need to know before signing up for pet insurance.

 Sudden energy from older cats